How To Waterproof A Tattoo For Swimming [Just Cover It Up?]

 Not so fast!
-Going for a swim before your tattoo is properly healed can pose some problems.
+Going for a swim with a healing tattoo exposed is a big no no.

-If you don't take proper precautions, you are not only risking your beautiful tattoo from getting discolored and destroyed, but in the worst-case scenario, you are asking for skin infection and other health problems.
+If you don't take proper precautions, you are not only risking your beautiful tattoo from getting discolored and destroyed because of the direct sun at the beach, but in the worst-case scenario, you are asking for skin infection and other health problems.

 It's usually recommended to wait at least two to four weeks before swimming with a new tattoo, but in some cases, tattoo artists even recommend waiting a month or two for a tattoo to heal properly.
 However, what if I told you that you can start hitting the beach or the pool within a few days of getting a new tattoo?